 It will take place the night before the trekking departure at 6pm in our office which is located at Garcilaso Street 210 , Office Nº:213 (2nd Floor) in the la CASA DEL ABUELO shopping center.

 Of course!
 During the Short Inca Trail Machu Picchu your main luggage can be store at our office or at your hotel, both are for free.
 Please don´t pack anything you will need for your hike.

 Please be ready with the following information (FROM EACH PARTICIPANT in your group).
-We cannot purchase an Short Inca Trail Machu Picchu permit without the following information:
+We cannot purchase a Short Inca Trail Machu Picchu permit without the following information:

 SECOND, we require a deposit of US$200.00 per person in order to purchase a permit for the Short Inca Trail Machu Picchu.
-You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or you can click on the VISA or PAYPAL symbols on our booking page or click here on the payment of your choice, either VISA or PAYPAL,
+You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or you can click on the VISA or PAYPAL symbols on our booking page.

 It would be greatly appreciated if you pay in cash at our office (US dollars or Peruvian soles) here in Cusco.
 We have many cash machines in the historical center to withdraw money.
 You can also pay by VISA or PAYPAL online but you will have to pay a 5.5% service charge, charged by VISA and PAYPAL.
 To pay your balance through PAYPAL, you need to log into your PAYPAL account using our email address of email@example.com.

 Unfortunately the answer is “No”.
 Once the tickets have been bought the government does not allow any changes, so we can’t change any departure date after the ticket has been bought.
 The Short Inca Trail Machu Picchu tickets are also not transferable nor refundable.